-This mixture of garden-fresh veggies includes corn, eggplant, tomato, and basil.
-This delightful combination comes together in a side dish I like to call Corn and Eggplant Vegetable Medley.
+This delightful combination of corn, eggplant, tomato, and basil comes together in a side dish I like to call Corn and Eggplant Vegetable Medley.

 100+ temperatures are stagnating around us like a lazy fog here in Texas.